mateusgiroletti/Calc-in-React-JS/README.md

 ## Test the project yourself

 To run the project locally just clone the repository and run the following commands.
+You can use the app [here](https://mateusgiroletti.github.io/Calc-in-React-JS/)

 Clone on your machine: